fontsource/google-font-metadata/README.md

 }
 ```

+### Things to note:

+- APIv1 does not have the unicodeRange key.
-Note that some fonts such as Noto Sans JP are divided into many smaller subsets that utilize the unicode-range @fontface selector such as subset `[118]` in APIv2.
+- Fonts such as Noto Sans JP, typically for large fontsets such as Japanese, Korean or Chinese, are divided into many smaller subsets that utilize the unicode-range @fontface selector such as subset `[118]` in APIv2.

 ## Update API files